-Course title Credits Credit distribution of the course Eligibility Pre-requisite & Code Lecture Tutorial Practical/ Practice criteria of the course (if any) Stochastic Processes and 4 3 0 1 Basic knowledge of Probability Queueing Theory theory and Probability distributions
+Course title Credits Credit dist tribution of tl Eligibility Pre-requisite

+& Code Lecture Tutorial Practical/ criteria of the course

+Practice (if any)

+Stochastic 4 3 0 1 Basic

+Processes knowledge of

+and Probability

+Queueing theory and

+Theory Probability

+distributions

 - To understand the concept of stochastic process and markov chain. - To analyze the queueing models with applications; - To identify the real life applications of stochastic processes.